 Last night, I was at a party for several homes in our neighborhood and I had a long conversation with a couple who were completely intrigued by The Simple Dollar.
 They asked me a lot of questions about it, and also asked a few personal finance questions.
-The one that really piqued my interest was when the female in the couple mentioned that she had started a savings account for her infant son in his name, was putting $5 a week in it, and was going to continue doing that until his 21st birthday, upon which they would tell him about the account.
+The one that really piqued my interest was when one of them mentioned how she’d started a savings account for her infant son in his name, was putting $5 a week in it, and was going to continue doing that until his 21st birthday, upon which they would tell him about the account.
 They started the account the day he was born.

-Is the savings account too little?
-Each year, roll the account into an index fund.
-If it returns 8% a year (a low estimate), you’ll be doing even better ($10 a week until age 25 would yield $38,952.16).
-It’s rather clear that given the large period of time, you really give compound interest a chance to work.
+Each year, you could roll the savings account into an index fund or a Roth IRA.
+If it returns an average of 7% a year, you’ll be doing even better: $10 a week until age 25 would yield more than $35,000.
+It’s rather clear that given the large period of time, you really give compound interest a chance to work its magic.

 When your child is born, one of the first questions you’ll ask yourself is how do I take care of this child over the long haul?
-A straightforward investment like a savings account might be an appropriate choice for you.
+A straightforward investment like a high-interest savings account or Roth IRA might be an appropriate choice for you.

 Editorial Note: Compensation does not influence our rankings and recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view a list of partners, click here.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser's page for terms & conditions.